Oxford is committed to diversity, equity and inclusion in our organization and the community.

 The student housing slated to replace it will be built in a style similar to the new Ann Arbor rental housing across the street at the corner of Hill and Adams.
 It will consist of four six-bedroom apartments and one four-bedroom apartment and will target a more moderate price point than the luxury apartment buildings going up downtown.

 Another student apartment building is proposed for 327 E. Hoover Ave.
 The design shows a four-story building with balconies overlooking Elbel Field, and a rooftop terrace complete with green spaces and a large solar panel array.
 The plan also offers 885 sq. ft. of ground-floor retail space.

 Large, mixed-use development planned at 425 S. Main Street.

 The section of South Main Street between Williams and Packard is under redevelopment.
-The current proposal features a block-long, mixed-use building that would add 235 apartments and 11,315 sq. ft of retail space to the street, as well as underground parking and several thousand square feet of landscaping.
+The current proposal features a block-long, mixed-use building that would add 235 apartments and 11,315 sq. ft of retail space for lease to the street, as well as underground parking and several thousand square feet of landscaping.
 Currently, the property is occupied by a large asphalt parking lot and the Edison Center, owned by DTE Energy.

 Ann Arbor Office space at 315 South Main Street nearly complete.

 Construction is in its final stages at the new property in the historic Main Street district.
 The development, which brings several floors of Ann Arbor office space as well as ground floor retail, is slated to be complete in June.